1969 NORTH AMERICAN TOUR Dolenz, Jones, and Nesmith (March - December 1969)

-Although Billboard praised The Monkees' new concert show as a gutsy and daring adventure, other critics came away confused by the mixing of The Monkees' pop sensibilities with the heavy R&B lounge flavor of The Goodtimers.
-"We all had a good time on the tour," Nesmith told Monkees archivist Andrew Sandoval in the liner notes for the Instant Replay compact disc release in 1995, but "it was tough out there."
+Billboard magazine and other outlets praised The Monkees' new concert show as a gutsy and daring adventure, but many critics came away confused by the mixing of The Monkees' pop sensibilities with the heavy R&B lounge flavor of The Goodtimers.
+"We all had a good time on the tour," said Nesmith in the liner notes for the Instant Replay compact disc release in 1995, but "it was tough out there."
 Despite their heavy touring schedule and multiple high-profile TV appearances, no Monkees single entered the Top 40 in 1969 (though the Instant Replay album managed to climb to #32).
 Years later, Dolenz expressed fond recollections of working with the Goodtimers but surmised that the audience must have been confused by the pairing of such different musical styles.
 The 1969 tour, Dolenz said, "was like kicking a dead horse.
 The phenomenon had peaked."

 Davy, Mike and Micky rehearse for their appearance on The Glen Campbell Goodtime Hour

 Fan club postcard (From the collection of Kevin Schmid)